refact0r/gradenight/README.md

 This app stores your login info as a cookie in your browser and nowhere else.
 If you don't trust me, feel free to fork and run it yourself on netlify or vercel.

+This is a fork of the project https://github.com/refact0r/gradenight with the goal of incorporating new features and layouts

 ## features
 - clean design
 - fancy graphs